treytomes/micro-hack/docs/LOG.md

 ## Updates

+* Remove the "Not equipped" text from the inventory UI.

+# 20230331

+## Updates

 * Rats infest the top levels of the dungeon.
 Kobolds appear in increasing number as you go down.
 * Rats are relatively weak, but they'll still nibble you to death if you're not careful!
 * Kobolds have been un-nerfed.
 They are now properly armed.